smritichaudhury/To-Do-List-web-app/README.md

-# test1-flask-app
+# Simple To-Do List

-simple to-do list web app using just python and flask
+Web app using just python and flask

+Deployed using AWS Elastic Beanstalk